A Novel Geometry-Aware GPR-Based Energy-Efficient and Low-Overhead Channel Estimation Scheme: Introduction

-\paragraph*{Organization} The paper is organized as follows.
-In Section~\ref{Sec:SystemModel}, we present the system model and formulate the channel estimation problem from limited noisy observations as a highly underdetermined linear inverse problem.
-In Section~\ref{sec:GB-SMCF}, we model the channel covariance using a geometry-based spectral mixture covariance function (GB-SMCF).
-Section~\ref{Sec:proposed_framework} incorporates the GB-SMCF as a prior into the proposed GB-SMCF-based GPR estimator and presents the complete estimation framework.
-Section~\ref{sec:simulation_results} reports numerical results that validate the proposed estimator and compare it with benchmark methods.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
+\paragraph*{\textbf{Organization}} The remainder of the paper is organized as follows.
+Section~\ref{Sec:SystemModel} introduces the system model and formulates pilot-limited channel estimation from noisy partial observations as an underdetermined linear inverse problem.
+Section~\ref{sec:GB-SMCF} then develops the proposed GB-SMCF for array-domain channel-covariance modeling.
+Building on these ingredients, Section~\ref{Sec:proposed_framework} incorporates the GB-SMCF as a prior into the proposed GPR-based estimator and presents the complete CSI-reconstruction framework. {Section~\ref{Sec:opt_complexity} analyzes the optimization behavior of the learning problem, the resulting computational complexity, and the scalability of the proposed method to larger antenna arrays.} Section~\ref{sec:simulation_results} presents numerical results that validate the proposed estimator and compare it with benchmark methods.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future directions.